 - Communicate regularly with Program/Committee Coordinator

 - Participate in the intellectual community of the UWC by furthering knowledge of writing center practice and theory through reading and discussion

 - Contribute to the maintenance of the UWC space and community through clerical duties such as answering the phone, assisting students in need of UWC information, and tidying the workspace

 - Communicate with the Director and Assistant Director regularly

-- Attend and engage in bi-weekly UWC professional development including orientation, staff meetings, etc.
+- Attend and engage in orientation workshops and bi-weekly UWC professional development staff meetings

 - Check and respond to email regularly